-Fulfilled Individuals

-Active Citizens Inclusive Communities

-GOAL: FULFILLED INDIVIDUALS

-When schools teach global citizenship education, they are also building an understanding of personal identity, relationships, social emotional skills, a sense of belonging, altruism, and efficacy -characteristics that are associated with purposeful, fulfilled individuals.

-GOAL: ACTIVE CITIZENS

-Global Citizenship Education helps students understand the nuances of public debate, formulate and share their own informed opinions, and build a habit of active participation in their local, national, and global communities.

-GOAL: INCLUSIVE COMMUNITIES

-At school children can be taught to celebrate differences, see diversity as a strength, and recognize the interconnections between all people and places by educating them for global citizenship, allowing them to become integral members of inclusive spaces.
+GOAL: FULFILLED INDIVIDUALS When schools teach global citizenship education, they are also building an understanding of personal identity, relationships, social emotional skills, a sense of belonging, altruism, and efficacy -characteristics that are associated with purposeful, fulfilled individuals.
+GOAL: ACTIVE CITIZENS Global Citizenship Education helps students understand the nuances of public debate, formulate and share their own informed opinions, and build a habit of active participation in their local, national, and global communities.
+GOAL: INCLUSIVE COMMUNITIES Children can be taught to celebrate differences, see diversity as a strength, and recognize the interconnections between all people and places by educating them for global citizenship, allowing them to become integral members of and advocates for inclusive spaces.